About The Archive

 Daylan was born and raised in Australia with roots in Chicago.
 After moving to the USA he attended and graduated from Florida A&M University with a degree in Philosophy & Religion.
 Since college Daylan has worked in varying capacities as an organizer, educator, researcher and at times all three.
 He is committed to the fight.

 Dawn-Elissa Fischer (a.k.a. the "D.E.F."
-Professor) is one of the Associate Directors assisting Professor Morgan at the Hiphop Archive.
-The DEF Prof currently works with the Hiphop University, Youth Education, Gender and Sexuality as well as Japanese Hiphop projects at the Hiphop Archive.
+Professor) is one of the Associate Directors assisting Professor Morgan at the Hiphop Archive and Research Institute.
+The DEF Prof currently works with the Hiphop University, Youth Education, Gender and Sexuality as well as Japanese Hiphop projects at the Hiphop Archive and Research Institute.
 She is also an Assistant Professor in the Department of Africana Studies at San Francisco State University, where she teaches courses on black popular culture, digital research design and visual ethnography.
 DEF has worked on a number of different community-based campaigns using Hiphop to address issues of voter disenfranchisement, gender based violence, literacy and the digital divide.
 For over 15 years, she has been traveling within and outside of the United States, committing herself to academic and political work.
 She has studied and worked with Hiphop social movement organizations internationally in Japan, South Africa, Tanzania, Senegal, Sweden, China, Norway, Cuba, Jamaica and Russia.
 She has received various awards and grants for her research, including support from the Japan Foundation, the Mellon Mays Fellowship Program and the Social Science Research Council.
 DEF is currently working on a manuscript concerning Hiphop, race and blackness in Japan.

 Website Designer and Consultant